-Professor Dame Judith Rees is President of the Royal Geographical Society (with IBG).
+Professor Dame Judith Rees was President of the Royal Geographical Society (with IBG)

 Her main areas of research have included climate change and how we manage our use of natural resources.
 Formerly, Judith acted as an advisor to the World Bank on water privatisation and still sits as a board member on the UN Secretary General’s Advisory Board on Water amd Sanitation.